AbdelbassetKABOU/OpenQCM/README.md

 # open_quiz
-An API that interacts with a DB and returns a set of question
+An API that interacts with a DB and returns a set of questions